 The Story About My Love For Fairies

-I grew up on a farm and since I was very little I had this extremely vivid imagination and created little stories inside my head.
-I was always fascinated by wildlife and I swear I got close up and personal with fairies that lived on the trees I climbed, on the rocks I turned, and the fields I ran through.
+I grew up on a farm, and since I was very little, I have had an extremely vivid imagination and created little stories inside my head.
+I was always fascinated by wildlife, and I swear I got close up and personal with fairies that lived on the trees I climbed, on the rocks I turned, and in the fields I ran through.

-Every single little thing that flew was a fairy in my imagination and I started to build little houses made out of cans, tiny boxes, almond shells, and anything I could find.
+In my imagination, every single little thing that flew was a fairy, and I started to build little houses out of cans, tiny boxes, almond shells, and anything else I could find.

-Back then I didn’t need to add plants frequently because they grew up everywhere, but I used to make little signs to mark my creations and to make sure the fairies found the little houses I created for them.
+Back then, I didn’t need to add plants frequently because they grew everywhere, but I used to make little signs to mark my creations and to ensure the fairies found the little houses I created for them.

-That was the beginning of my growing love for fairy gardens and today I want to share a little bit about what I know, and hopefully motivate you to create your own, to help you house those little beings that are probably running wild in every crevice of your house and garden.
+That was the beginning of my growing love for fairy gardens.
+Today, I want to share a little bit about what I know and hopefully motivate you to create your own to help you house those little beings that are probably running wild in every crevice of your house and garden.

 Creating a Fairy Garden

-It is not complicated to make fairy gardens at all, but they’re a simple rule of scale that you have to take into consideration to create them.
+It is not complicated to make fairy gardens at all, but they’re a simple rule of scale that you must consider to create them.

-The first thing you have to have in mind is that fairies are tiny; therefore, houses, furniture, and other accessories you use have to be equally tiny.
+The first thing you must remember is that fairies are tiny; therefore, houses, furniture, and other accessories you use have to be equally tiny.
 In addition, the plants that you want to use should be small, preferably in the miniature category, or easy to prune.

 Just think about your garden.
-Your house, the trees in your backyard, and your pool are super big in comparison with your size, but they are all together in a harmonious way.
+Your house, the trees in your backyard, and your pool are super big in comparison to your size, but they are all together harmoniously.
 The same sense of scale needs to be used in your fairy garden to make it look like it makes sense.

 Tap into the minds of your children for ideas.
 Your only limitation is your imagination.